Touhid76/Mysql_first/README.md

 # Mysql_first
-This is my first repository.This is about mysql leaarning
+This is my first repository.This is about mysql leaarning .I learned about mysql for the first time  its an amazing experience